ksamidst/MIDST-NRM-Oloolua-Forest/README.md

 ![image](https://user-images.githubusercontent.com/75077556/125578391-7ab741aa-633a-4f5b-92dd-ab10c8ea1425.png)<br/>
 Once you have been able to access the GEE code editor platform from step one above, on the left hand panel, click on the 'assets' tab as shown in the image above, then click 'NEW'.
 Under 'Table Upload' click on 'Shape files'.<br/>
 ![image](https://user-images.githubusercontent.com/75077556/125578723-c0d0d13e-62bc-485d-b3b6-36aa4805cc1e.png)<br/>
-As shown above, the 'Upload Shapefile' dialog box will appear as shown above.
+As shown above, the 'Upload a new Shapefile asset' dialog box will appear as shown above.
 Click on the 'SELECT' button and navigate to the folder containing your shape files.
 Select all the files contained within the shapefiles folder, and put in a name of your choice, for the asset.
 Scroll down the dialog box and click 'UPLOAD'.
 Wait for the upload to complete and your asset will appear under the assets tab with the name you set for it.
 You will need to do this for the 'AOI_shapefile' and the 'Sample_data_shapefile' in the aberdare project folder.
 For more details on asset management on GEE, refer from the [GEE asset manager](https://developers.google.com/earth-engine/guides/asset_manager)

 _______________4.)
 PASTE THE SCRIPT CODE ONTO THE PLATFORM___________________________<br/>